genropy/genropy_saved/docs/genro/widgets/form/filteringselect.rst

 Description
 ===========

-	FilteringSelect's values are composed by a key and a value (like the Python dictionary's elements): user can chooses from values, while in :doc:`/datastore` the user's choice is saved through keys.
+	FilteringSelect's values are composed by a key and a value (like the Python dictionary's elements): user can chooses from values, while in :ref:`genro-datastore` the user's choice is saved through keys.
 User can also freely type text and partially matched values will be shown in a pop-up menu below the input text box.

-	If user types a wrong entry, that is a word that doesn't corresponds to any of the filteringSelect values, the key in :doc:`/datastore` will be saved as ``undefined``.
+	If user types a wrong entry, that is a word that doesn't corresponds to any of the filteringSelect values, the key in :ref:`genro-datastore` will be saved as ``undefined``.

 	.. _filteringSelect-examples: